sunray1/treepl/README.md

 ## 2. Add branch lengths to tree given bootstrap alignment

 Need:
- * Tree without branch lengths (final tree topology)
+ * Tree with arbitrary branch lengths (final tree topology)
  * Alignments from Step 1

  I used an array to run 10 runs of 10 trees in parallel on the cluster